Forest of Dean Central Railway: Raising the money

 On 24 August 1860 the directors complained of large arrears on share calls, but the contract for rails and sleepers had been let and they declared that they anticipated an early opening.
 They had been "induced by the engineer" to substitute iron girders for timber in the bridges, and this would involve an additional £1,000.
 The formation of the Brimspill branch was completed from the South Wales line to the Severn and the bridge over the main line was in course of construction.
 The heaviest works were the Blakeney embankment and Gilbert's Hill rock cutting.
-Parliamentary powers to construct the dock at Brimspill, and further sidings at Awre Junction were secured by an Act of 1861.
+Powers to construct the dock at Brimspill, and further sidings at Awre Junction were secured by the Forest of Dean Central Railway Act 1861 (24 & 25 Vict. c. clxxxiv).

-By December 1861 the Directors were impatiently suggesting opening as much of the line as was ready, working it with horses, and changing to locomotives as soon as traffic warranted.
+By December 1861 the directors were impatiently suggesting opening as much of the line as was ready, working it with horses, and changing to locomotives as soon as traffic warranted.
 On 4 February 1862 the engineer reported that the whole of the formation was completed, with the exception of the self-acting incline at the staith at Brimspill.

 In June 1862 the contractor Morris stopped work altogether, as the financial difficulty of the company had resulted in him not being paid.
-The Directors implied that this was his fault: "The position taken by Mr Morris renders it necessary to postpone the financial arrangements which would enable the directors to complete and open the railway without delay".
+The directors implied that this was his fault: "The position taken by Mr Morris renders it necessary to postpone the financial arrangements which would enable the directors to complete and open the railway without delay".
 Work had not even started on constructing the Brimspill dock, so it was obvious that if the line were to be opened early, the only outlet for the traffic would be the South Wales line.
-W G Owen, the engineer of the South Wales Railway, was asked to advise on the most economical junction arrangements for a limited mineral traffic, with accommodation for 20 to 30 wagons and strong enough for heavy engines.
+W. G. Owen, the engineer of the South Wales Railway, was asked to advise on the most economical junction arrangements for a limited mineral traffic, with accommodation for 20 to 30 wagons and strong enough for heavy engines.
 He estimated the cost at £5,603, and advised the company to arrange for the SWR to work the traffic to begin with.